October 16, 2025

 - early risk detection

 You should expect this level of tracking and reporting from your partner vendors.
 Also, look for providers offering value-based care rather than the traditional fee-for-service model.
-Specifically, Sword offers outcome-based pricing that directly links payments to healthcare outcomes.
-That means you only pay when your members achieve meaningful results.⁸ This creates transparency and accountability for every healthcare dollar spent.
+Sword offers outcome-based pricing that directly links payments to healthcare outcomes.
+That means employers have clearer accountability for every healthcare dollar spent,⁹ creating transparency and accountability for every healthcare dollar spent.

-Embed early intervention in your health plan strategy
+Embed early intervention into your health plan strategy to minimize spend

 Early intervention physical therapy is one of the clearest ways employers can cut healthcare costs without cutting benefits.
 It prevents unnecessary surgeries, reduces pain, and boosts productivity across the workforce.
 For benefits leaders and health plan executives, this is what real value-based care looks like: earlier action, smarter spending, and better outcomes for everyone.